At 64, set world record for longest unassisted solo swim ever.

 Fourth Attempt - August, 2012: Stops due to two tropical storms and nine poisonous jellyfish stings.
 Makes it 42 hours.

 On August 31, 2013 Diana enters the water in Havana, Cuba to start her final bid.
 The weather and currents are favorable.
 She has an electric force field to ward off sharks.
-Every inch of her is covered to protect her from poisonous jellyfish stings, including a specially-developed face mask.
+Every inch of her is covered to protect her from poisonous jellyfish stings.

 53 grueling hours later, when Diana emerges from the water, she is in a different country.
-She's in Key West.
+She had made it.

 Next time that you come up with an excuse for why you can’t do something, remember Diana.
-Remember that excuses are self-imposed, mental limitations that serve no purpose and instead of finding an excuse for why you can’t do something, find a way to do it.
-Do that and you’ll be able to accomplish more than you thought possible.
-Much more.
+Remember that excuses are self-imposed, mental limitations that serve no purpose.
+Instead of finding an excuse for why you can’t do something, find a way to do it.